ishaan1011/Analysis-of-food.com-Recipes/README.md

    Converting the `submitted` column to a datetime format ensures that temporal information can be properly analyzed, but it has no direct impact on assessing the relationship between the number of steps and the average rating.

 * **Cleaning the tags Column:**
    Cleaning the `tags` column ensures that the tags are transformed into a suitable format for analysis.
-However, the 'tags' column is not directly related to the analysis of the relationship between the number of steps and the average rating.
+However, the `tags` column is not directly related to the analysis of the relationship between the number of steps and the average rating.

 * **Cleaning the nutrition Column:**
    The cleaning of the `nutrition` column and extracting specific nutrition values have no direct impact on analyzing the relationship between the number of steps and the average rating.
 These nutrition values may be useful for exploring other aspects of the dataset.

 * **Cleaning the steps Column:**
    Cleaning the `steps` column by splitting the string into a list of individual steps and removing unnecessary characters allows for a structured analysis of recipe steps.
-It enables us to make sure that the `n_steps` column has correct data and is in accordance with the the number of steps listed in teh `steps` column.
+It enables us to make sure that the `n_steps` column has correct data and is in accordance with the the number of steps listed in the `steps` column.
 This ensures that the data is accurate, which is crucial for assessing the relationship with the average rating.

 * **Cleaning the description Column:**
    Cleaning the `description` column by replacing missing values with 'MISSING' has no direct impact on the analysis of the relationship between the number of steps and the average rating.
 However, it ensures that missing descriptions are appropriately identified and handled.